mspnp/cloud-design-patterns/claim-check/code-samples/sample-2/readme.md

 - [.NET 8 SDK](https://dotnet.microsoft.com/download/dotnet/8.0)
 - [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli)
 - Optionally, an IDE, like  [Visual Studio](https://visualstudio.microsoft.com/downloads/) or [Visual Studio Code](https://code.visualstudio.com/).

-## Getting Started

-Make sure you have WSL (Windows System For Linux) installed and have AZ CLI version > 2.0.50.
-Before running any script also make sure you are authenticated on AZ CLI using

 ### Steps